Framework & Strategies for Accounts Payable Internal Controls

 This may require things like validating business addresses and banking details for electronic payments during the supplier onboarding process.
 One benefit to the Foreign Account Tax Compliance Act (FATCA) is that additional information can be requested such as where the supplier is doing business and their tax IDs.
 While it may seem like a formality, it can be useful in determining who you’re doing business with.

 Leveraging Known Blacklists

 Verifying any supplier against the OFAC SDN database will ensure the payee hasn’t been blacklisted for illegal activities.
 This minimizes the risk of money laundering and fraud.
 It may be wise to consider an internal database depending on the amount of supplier churn.

 With a frequent turnover of AP staff, visual checks may not be enough to sustain controls over funds to bad actors.
 Checking both the SDN database, as well as internal risk lists, for each payment should close any loopholes.

 Proactive Steps for Detecting Fraud

-The most basic internal control reporting involves an adequate and detailed payment reconciliation process.
-Knowing the state of funds and transactions are critical to monitoring activities.
+The most basic internal control involves an adequate and detailed payment reconciliation process.
+Knowing the state of funds and transactions is critical to monitoring activities.
 All of this should be reported back to the general ledger or ERP system as soon as possible.